-Employee or self-employed? – The common concept of employee in Danish and EU law
+Employee or self-employed? – The common definition of employee in Danish and EU law

 The boundary between employees and self-employed individuals is a cornerstone of employment law.
 This is because only employees are covered by central employment laws – including the Salaried Employees Act, the Holiday Act, the Working Hours Act and the Employment Contracts Act – and in many cases also by collective agreements.
 An incorrect classification can therefore have far-reaching consequences for both employees and employers.

-A formally common but genuinely different definition
+A formally common but actually different definition

 Criteria for delimitation